KishanBillava/KishanBillava.github.io/index.md

 - Troubleshooting Software, Hardware and Network issue through phone, email and chat
 - Knowledge of scripting language Python and SQL

-**Decided to change career path, move from Support Engineer to AI Engineer**
+**Decided to change career path and move from Support Engineer to AI Engineer**

 **Committed to life long learning, Engineer Skill set accuired so far**